-The soffits and fascias are formed in UPVC.
-There is an area of UPVC panelling.
+Soffits and fascia boards are formed in PVC.
+There is a section of PVC panelling.
 External Decorations There are no external finishes that require decoration.
 Conservatories and Porches There are no conservatories or porches.
 Communal Areas There are no communal areas.
-Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
+Garages and Permanent Outbuildings Visually inspected.
+There is a single integral garage with up and over door.
 Outside Areas and Boundaries Visually inspected.
-The property has garden areas to the front and rear.
-The garden areas are surfaced in grass and paving.
-The boundaries are formed in timber fencing.
-There is a drive and parking area surfaced in tarmac.
+There are areas of garden to the front, sides and rear.
+Boundaries are defined by timber post and fencing.
+There is a concrete and gravel surface drive at the front.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.
-There is an area with polystyrene ceiling tiles.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The walls are of timber stud construction with plasterboard finishes.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction overlaid with chipboard boarding.
+The floors are of suspended timber construction overlaid with chipboard.

+No sub floor access was available.
+Floor hatches are sealed shut.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel type.
-The door facings and skirting boards are of a flush style.
+The internal doors consist of a flush timber type.
+The door facings and skirting boards are of a timber style.
 The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
-Chimney Breasts and Fireplaces There are electric fires in the living and dining rooms.
+Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
 Internal Decorations Visually inspected.
 The internal walls and ceilings have a papered and painted finish.
-The internal joinery is finished in paint and varnish.
+The internal joinery is finished in paint.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply installed.
-The electricity consumer unit is located in a hall cupboard.
-The electricity meter is located in an external box.
-Gas There is no gas supply.
+Mains supply installed.
+The electricity consumer unit is located in the hall cupboard.
+The electricity meter is located externally.
+A range of 13amp sockets are distributed throughout the property.